tinjet11/BrickBreaker-Java-Coursework/README.md

 ### GameSceneController.java

-- Set up the game scene, called inside `Main.java` through this controller.
+- Set up the game scene through this controller.
 - Moved gameScene related methods from `Main.java`.
 - Make this class follows the Singleton pattern, ensuring that only one instance of GameSceneController exists.
 - Utilizes FXML to define the structure of the main game scene, allowing for a clean separation of UI and logic.